Charnwood Forest: Geology

 Many of the craggy rocks of Charnwood Forest are of volcanic origin and are very old, dating back through 600 million years to Precambrian times.
 It was the site of the first-ever recorded discovery of Charnia masoni, the earliest-known large, complex fossilised species on record, recovered from a quarry near the Charnwood village of Woodhouse Eaves.
-It was discovered separately in 1956 & 1957 by local schoolchildren Tina Negus and Roger Mason, although it was Mason who received the credit (thus masoni).
+It was discovered separately in 1956 and 1957 by local schoolchildren Tina Negus and Roger Mason, although it was Mason who received the credit (thus masoni).
 Since this find in Charnwood Forest, Precambrian fossils have been discovered across the world.

 Along the western edge of Charnwood Forest the rocks are mainly Precambrian igneous diorites.
 These formed from molten lava deep within the sedimentary rocks, cooling slowly to produce hard, blocky rock with large crystals.
 This is extensively quarried for roadstone around Groby, Markfield and Whitwick, and is known as granite (formerly also called Markfieldite).

 The central area of the forest has older rocks still.
 These are sedimentary and are very variable in character, They were formed by material from volcanoes, settling in deep water, and it is in these beds that the fossils are found.
 Uplifting, tilting and erosion have produced the distinctive jagged exposures found across the highest parts of Charnwood.
 On the eastern side, a much more recent series of rocks are found.
 Again igneous diorites, that formed deep underground, but these are Ordovician, from a mere 450 million years ago.
 These are extensively quarried in the areas near Mountsorrel.